 Find out more in our full Laurel Road student loan refinancing review.

 Citizens Bank offers various financial products including student loan refinancing.
+If you use that link to apply to Citizens through Credible, you can get a bonus of up to $1,250.
 You can apply for a refinancing loan with Citizens Bank and potentially get a better loan interest rate if you have a cosigner.
 After three years of on-time payments, income verification and meeting other eligibility requirements, borrowers can apply for cosigner release.

 Note that cosigner release is not available for the Citizens Bank Education Refinance Loan for Parents.